dvdzkwsk/react-reformed/README.md

 ## Rationale

-Controlled components are great; they allow you to perform realtime validation (read: prior to submission), transform user inputs on the fly, track changes over time, and generally improve developer and user experience.
+Controlled components are great, they allow you to perform realtime validation, transform user inputs on the fly, track changes over time, and generally improve developer and user experience.
 However, often times controlled components lead to a proliferation of local component state.
 You begin tracking validation states (should we be validating yet?
 Are we performing asynchronous operations?), submission states, and more.
 Before you know it, a small form component is a sizeable tangle of local state.
 What happens when something else needs access to that state?
 How do you incorporate shared validation logic?

-Some solutions use refs, others offer bindings onto _local_ state, and still more tout a Comprehensive Form Solution, but none of them feel right.
+Some libraries solve this with refs, others offer bindings onto _local_ state, and still more tout a Comprehensive Form Solution with their own components and validation systems, but none of them feel right.
 Either they do too much, are too prescriptive, or just get in the way.
+Chances are, at some point these libraries will no longer fit your use case, forcing you to fight against rather than work with them.
+That is why this is not [another library](https://xkcd.com/927/), but instead an appeal to a different way of thinking.

 With the approach offered here, because everything important to your form now lives in props, you can easily:

+* Compose higher-order components (sync to local storage, validate your form, etc.)
 * Track/store/replay changes to your model over time
-* Compose higher-order components (sync to local storage, validate your form, etc.)
+* Change what the injected model setters do, without changing the actual form
 * Spy or stub all `setModel`/`setProperty`/etc. calls in testing
 * Avoid becoming locked into a specific framework
+* Allows for a pluggable/composeable ecosystem, rather than one-solution-to-rule-them-all

 And, most importantly, eliminate local component state as much as possible.